-ELIGIBILITY INFORMATION
+APPLICANT ELIGIBILITY INFORMATION

-Nonprofit organizations, City departments, neighborhood organizations - Sponsored programs must primarily serve low and moderate-income City of El Cajon residents.

-Organizations must be a non-profit and incorporated by the proposal submittal date.
-Proposals must meet a CDBG National Objective and fall within one of the City's priorities to apply for funding (listed on Page 11 of the application).
+Non-profit organizations, City departments, neighborhood organizations, and faith-based organizations may apply for this funding.
+Sponsored programs must primarily serve low and moderate-income City of El Cajon residents.
+Proposals must meet a CDBG National Objective and must also address one of the City of El Cajon's priorities to apply for funding (listed on Page 10, Schedule C of the Application/Proposal).